NEAH4HA/NEAH4HA/README.md

 ## Hi there 👋

-A studen't in this EARTH
+A studen't in this EARTH\n
-Interested in everything except: Math, Bio, Physics, Geography, History, and finally Computers How to reach me: my e-mail is obvioce
+Interested in everything except: Math, Bio, Physics, Geography, History, and finally Computers\n How to reach me: my e-mail is obvious\n

 I think thats all